Edgewater Wireless Systems (CVE:YFI) Trading Down 13.3% – Here’s What Happened

-Edgewater Wireless Systems Inc. (CVE:YFI – Get Free Report) fell 13.3% during mid-day trading on Thursday .
-The company traded as low as C$0.07 and last traded at C$0.07.
-302,746 shares traded hands during mid-day trading, an increase of 94% from the average session volume of 156,164 shares.
+Shares of Edgewater Wireless Systems Inc. (CVE:YFI – Get Free Report) traded down 13.3% during mid-day trading on Friday .
+The stock traded as low as C$0.07 and last traded at C$0.07.
+302,746 shares were traded during trading, an increase of 94% from the average session volume of 156,164 shares.
 The stock had previously closed at C$0.08.

 Edgewater Wireless Systems Company Profile